Principal and teacher having performance conversation

 High Performer Support

-• Identify specific examples of the employee’s contributions and characteristics.
-Use them to start the conversation with acknowledgment and gratitude.
-Ensure your high performer understands that they are a valued member of your team.
+• Identify specific examples of the employee’s contributions and strengths.
+Begin the conversation with acknowledgment and appreciation, making sure your high performer knows they’re a valued part of the team.

-• Ask what they need to be a long-term employee.
-What can you do for them?
-Reiterate the important role this person plays in achieving the organization’s mission.
+• Ask what they need to stay long-term.
+How can you support their success?
+Reinforce the key role they play in achieving the organization’s mission.

-• Coach this individual to take on new responsibilities or reach new levels of performance.
+• Encourage them to take on new challenges or reach even higher levels of performance through coaching and development.

 Solid Performer Support

-• Set small goals to help accomplish big goal, and celebrate small wins along the way.
+• Set smaller, achievable goals that lead to your larger objective, and celebrate the progress with each small win along the way.

 Low Performer Support

-• Before ending the conversation, clearly state the consequences of continued low performance and schedule a follow-up
+• Before concluding, communicate the consequences of continued low performance and set a follow-up meeting to track progress.

-Start building a relationship from the moment a new employee joins the team.
-New employees are anxious and adapting to the organization.
-Offer specific support to keep new hires connected and on board.
-Make sure they feel welcomed and that they have all the tools necessary to do their job.
+Begin building a relationship from day one when a new employee joins the team.
+New hires often feel anxious and are adjusting to the organization, so provide targeted support to help them stay connected and engaged.
+Ensure they feel welcomed and have all the tools they need to succeed.

-Listen to stories and examples of how to better support your employees on our podcast series about performance conversations.
-Start with episode #16 High Performers: Who Are They?
+For more insights on supporting your employees, check out our podcast series on performance conversations.
+Start with episode 16: High Performers: Who Are They?

 Start typing and press Enter to search